open-voice-interoperability/docs-archived/technical_masterplan.md

 ### Standards and Usage Guidelines: An Aspirational List

-The Technical Advisory Council of The Open Voice Network is responsible for determining the OVN’s research and development of technical standards and usage guidelines.
+The Technical Advisory Council of The Open Voice Network is responsible for determining OVON’s research and development of technical standards and usage guidelines.
 It reports to the Open Voice Network Steering Committee.

 These topics are in exploration: